Lewuathe/oranch/README.md

 ### Create oranch object
 To create oranch object, you should give some options as below.
+Default is cron scheduling.

 * `schedule`   : Oranch read logfile at fixed interval decided by this parameter.
 Written in crontab format.
 * `logfile`    : Oranch read this file.
 * `task`       : When log matching is induced, this task will be called.
 * `match`      : Log matching is conditioned by this regular expression.
 * `onComplete` : When oranch stops, this function will be called.

+If your tracking is unfrequent, you should use watchFile API in node. watchFile API calls your task funcion in the case of updating logfile.
+So it will be more efficient unfrequent case.

+* `jobType`    : If you want to use watchFile API, please set `watch`.
+Default is `cron`.

 In order to start tracking log, please call `start`.